shirafaigen/MLOP/README.md

 linear rate of convergence if the starting point is close enough to the local minimum.
-The effectiveness of our approach is demonstrated in various numerical experiments, by considering different manifold topologies with various amounts of noise, including a case of a manifold of different co-dimensions at dierent locations.
+The effectiveness of our approach is demonstrated in various numerical experiments, by considering different manifold topologies with various amounts of noise, including a case of a manifold of different co-dimensions at different locations.

 The files which should be in the directory: